 The Councils will seek contributions from developers to fund improvements to existing infrastructure and the environment and new infrastructure.
-Contributions will be made through Section 106 agreements which address the provision of affordable housing and the Community Infrastructure Levy (if adopted), which applies a standard charge to developers to fund supporting infrastructure such as transport, schools, community facilities and health facilities. and/or Section 106 agreements which address the provision of affordable housing and more site-specific infrastructure requirements.
-The necessary infrastructure requirements through the use of planning condition and/or planning obligation and/or financial contributions will be through Community Infrastructure Levy (CIL) charges in accordance with The Community Infrastructure Regulations 2019.
+Contributions will be made through Section 106 agreements which address the provision of affordable housing and supporting infrastructure such as transport, schools, community facilities and health facilities.
+The necessary infrastructure requirements through the use of planning condition and/or planning obligation and/or financial contributions will be in accordance with The Community Infrastructure Regulations 2019.

 Some infrastructure providers will fund and deliver infrastructure themselves.
-Other infrastructure will be funded by developers and landowners, secured by planning obligations or the CIL (if adopted) or its successor as part of the planning permission.
+Other infrastructure will be funded by developers and landowners, secured by planning obligations as part of the planning permission.
 On-site infrastructure provision will usually be secured by planning conditions or legal agreements.
 Off-site provision will usually be secured by legal agreements and through other financial contributions.

-Essex County Council, working with CCC and TDC, were successful in attracting funding under the Housing Infrastructure Fund (administered by Homes England) for the delivery of the first phase of the A120-A133 Link Road, and the offsite sections of the Rapid Transit System (RTS).
+Essex County Council, working with CCC and TDC, were successful in attracting funding under the Housing Infrastructure Fund (administered by Homes England) for delivery of the first phase of the A120-A133 Link Road, and the offsite sections of the Rapid Transit System (RTS).
 The awarding of the funding has been made on the basis that this transport infrastructure unlocks housing growth at the Garden Community, without which the Garden Community could not be developed to the scale proposed.
 In accordance with the conditions of the funding agreement with Homes England, the Councils will seek to maximise the recovery of this funding from the Garden Community as it is developed.
 The mechanism for the recovery of funding will be secured by legal agreement between the Councils and the developer(s), with the level of recovery informed by regular reviews of development viability so that an appropriate financial contribution towards recovery is set which takes into account other policy requirements and contributions required of the Garden Community.
 Contributions received from this recovery mechanism will be used to cover any cost increases (beyond the initial HIF award) incurred by Essex County Council in delivering the Link Road and RTS.
 Any contributions beyond covering cost increases will be recycled back into supporting additional housing growth in the area at the discretion of the Councils and Homes England, as set out in the conditions of the Housing Infrastructure Fund.